-Cross-State Air Pollution Rule
+Cross-State Air Pollution Rule and Acid Rain Program

-This USEPA rule requires large electric generating units to purchase allowances for air pollutant emissions impacting air quality in downwind states.
-AMP owned or operated facilities subject to this rule either have been allocated sufficient allowances for continued operation or, if necessary, are able to purchase allowances as needed to comply.
+USEPA requires large electric generating units to purchase allowances for air pollutant emissions impacting air quality in downwind states.
+AMP owned or operated facilities subject to these programs either have been allocated sufficient allowances for continued operation or, if necessary, are able to purchase allowances as needed to comply.